Portfolio

 Research Origin:

-Project originates from the Institute of Molecular Genetics of the Czech Academy of Sciences, where long-standing research in molecular dermatology and rare genetic skin disorders led to the development of this technology.
+Project originates from the Institute of Molecular Genetics of the Czech Academy of Sciences (Czech Republic), where long-standing research in molecular dermatology and rare genetic skin disorders led to the development of this technology.
 The project specifically targets Netherton syndrome, a severe orphan genodermatosis caused by mutations in the SPINK5 gene.

 The research was initiated to address the fundamental shortcomings of existing therapeutic approaches, which largely provide symptomatic relief without correcting the underlying molecular defect.
 From its inception, the project has been developed with a strong translational focus, aiming to convert high-quality academic research into a clinically feasible, safe, and scalable therapeutic solution, suitable even for long-term and pediatric use.